Vertex Partitions and Maximum $\G$-free Subgraphs: Introduction

 \section{Introduction}

-All graphs considered in this article are undirected, simple, and finite.
-For a given graph $H=(V(H),E(H))$, the degree and neighbors of $v\in V(H)$ are denoted by $\deg_H{(v)}$ ($\deg{(v)}$) and $N_H(v)$($N(v)$), respectively.
-The maximum degree of $H$ is denoted by $\Delta(H)$, and the minimum degree of $H$ is denoted by $\delta(H)$.
-For a subset $W$ of $V(H)$, the induced subgraph is shown by $H[W]$.
-For two disjoint subsets $V_1$ and $ V_2$ of $V(H)$, the set $E(V_1, V_2 )$ is the set of all the edges $vv'$, with $v\in V_1$ and $v'\in V_2$.
-The clique number $\omega(H)$ of a graph $H$ is the largest integer $k$, so that $H$ contains a complete subgraph of size $k$.
-A graph $H$ is $k$-degenerate if every subgraph of $H$ contains a vertex of degree at most $k$.
-The join of two graphs $G$ and $H$ is denoted by $G\oplus H$ and obtained from $G$ and $H$ by joining each vertex of $G$ to all the vertices of $H$.
-Suppose that $\G$ is a family of graphs.
-We say $H$ is $\G$-free, if $H$ contains no copy of $G$ as a subgraph for each $G\in \G$.
+In this article, all graphs under consideration are finite, undirected, and simple.
+For a given graph $H=(V(H),E(H))$, the degree of a vertex $v\in V(H)$ is denoted as $\deg_H(v)$ (or simply $\deg(v)$), and its set of neighbors is represented by $N_H(v)$ (or $N(v)$).
+The maximum degree of graph $H$ is denoted as $\Delta(H)$, and the minimum degree as $\delta(H)$.
+When referring to a subset $W$ of $V(H)$, the induced subgraph on $W$ is denoted as $H[W]$.
+For two disjoint subsets $V_1$ and $V_2$ of $V(H)$, the set $E(V_1, V_2)$ represents all the edges $vv' \in E(H)$, where $v\in V_1$ and $v'\in V_2$.
+The clique number $\omega(H)$ of a graph $H$ is defined as the largest integer $k$ for which $H$ contains a complete subgraph of size $k$.
+The join of two graphs $G$ and $H$ is denoted as $G\oplus H$ and is obtained by connecting each vertex of $G$ to every vertex in $H$.
+Furthermore, when referring to an edge $e$ in graph $G$, we use $G\setminus e$ to denote the graph resulting from the removal of $e$ in $G$.